CJones-Optics/ChiCurate/README.md

 model to have several articles to compare against each other when doing the rankingm whilst not being so large that the model hallucinates.

+#### NOTE FOR WINDOWS USERS
+If you are using WSL, you will want to move the generated report out of your linux subsystem and into your windows filesystem.
+To do this switch `os` to `windows` in the `config.yaml` file, and set the path to the desired location.

+*Note 2* You will need to use the windows path with linux style slashes.
+For example:
+`Users/username/Documents/ArXivCurator/` this might get neatned up in future versions.

 ## Running
 The entire script can be run with the following command:
 ```bash